pyscripter/XLRisk/README.md

 ## Features
 * Free and open source
+* Can be used with both Excel for Windows and Excel for Mac
 * Very easy to use
 * Extensive simulation statistics and graphical output
 * Implements the [Latin Hypercube sampling](https://en.wikipedia.org/wiki/Latin_hypercube_sampling) method for faster convergence and more accurate results